finallyRaunak/vaaky-highlighter/readme.txt

 8. Sublime (Monokai) Theme: PHP Snippet with Line Wrap

 == Changelog ==

+= 1.0.5 2023-09-09 =
+* Fix - Notice: Trying to access array offset on value of type bool
+* Tested and updated WordPress compatibility with new version

 = 1.0.4 2023-05-05 =
 * Tested and updated WordPress compatibility with new version